utiasASRL/vtr3/README.md

         |- opencv_contrib  extra opencv source code cloned from github, installed together with opencv
         |- ros_noetic      source code and installation of ROS1 on Ubuntu 20.04
         |- ros_foxy        source code and installation of ROS2 on Ubuntu 20.04
-        |- proj-7.0.1      the newest version of PROJ, which is required by VTR2&3
+        |- proj-<version>  the newest version of PROJ, which is required by VT&R
 ```

 The directory structure will stay mostly the same for older Ubuntu versions, except for name changes, e.g. ros_noetic -> ros_melodic.